Laser induced Compton Scattering to Dark Matter in Effective Field Theory: Calculation of laser induced Compton scattering to DM pair

-Fig.~\ref{fig:SP:EE} shows the normalized distributions of the total decay width with respect to the energy of the outgoing electron for the DM mass $m_\chi = 0$ GeV (green curves) and $m_\chi = 0.1m_e$ (blue curves).
-The laser intensity parameter has been set as the typical value of the SLAC experiment~\cite{Bamber:1999zt}, i.e., $\eta=0.3$.
-The total contributions up to $n=6$ are shown by solid curves, while the contributions of each branch are also shown by non-solid curves.
-From Fig.~\ref{fig:SP:EE} one can see that, even for such a typical intensity parameter, the higher-order absorption channels can also give a comparable contribution to the $n=1$ branch in high-energy region.
+Fig.~\ref{fig:SP:EE} shows the normalized distributions of the total decay width with respect to the outgoing electron energy for the DM masses of $m_\chi = 1$ keV (green curves) and $m_\chi = 0.1m_e$ (blue curves).
+The laser intensity parameter is set to the typical value from the SLAC experiment~\cite{Bamber:1999zt}, namely $\eta=0.3$.
+The total contributions up to $n=6$ are shown by solid curves, with individual branch contributions shown by non-solid curves.
+From Fig.~\ref{fig:SP:EE}, one can see that even at this typical intensity ($\eta=0.3$), higher-order absorption channels can also give a comparable contribution to the $n=1$ branch in the high-energy region.

-One can also find that the higher-order contributions are dominant at the low-energy region.
-Even through the laser dressed electron can be at rest in the rest frame of $q+nk$, it is always moving in the laboratory frame.
-Hence, the energy of the outgoing electron has a minimum in the laboratory frame for each branch, below which there is no enough phase space to produce the DM pair.
+One can also find that the higher-order contributions are dominant in the low-energy region.
+Even though the laser dressed electron can be at rest in the rest frame of $q+nk$, it is always moving in the laboratory frame.
+Hence, the outgoing electron energy has a minimum in the laboratory frame for each branch, below which there is not enough phase space to produce the DM pair.
 Furthermore, for each branch the contribution decreases with increasing electron energy $Q'_{\rm Lab}$.
-The shapes of the each branch are different for different operators.
+The shapes of each branch are different for different operators.